nebulastream/nebulastream/nes-systests/utils/SystestPlugin/README.md

 - navigate to tests/utils/SystestPlugin/NES-Systest-Runner-1.0-SNAPSHOT.zip and select it
 - install the plugin and restart IDE (confirm if necessary)

+### Configuration:
+- To run the system tests, the plugin requires the path to the 'systest' binary.
+- Go to Project Settings -> Tools -> Nes-SysTest-Runner
+- Then, for "./systest folder path:" click on the file selector and navigate to the directory containting 'systest' The file should be somewhere under: path\to\nebulastream-public\build\nes-systests\systest\systest

 ### Run systests
 - navigate to any .test file
 - within the code gutter, a green, clickable arrow icon will appear beside each line